-In a new zine launching at the 2017 edition of Printed Matter's LA Art Book Fair, Marcel Dzama and Raymond Pettibon turn their distinctive artistic collaboration to address recent political events.
+In a new zine launched at the 2017 edition of Printed Matter's LA Art Book Fair, Marcel Dzama and Raymond Pettibon turn their distinctive artistic collaboration to address recent political events.
 This 36-page full-color zine includes drawings, collages, comic strips, and protest posters.
 The result is the artists' personalized version of a political pamphlet filled with vibrant, vocal responses to topical subject matter.
 Dzama's Instagram account features images of some of the works, posted directly from the studio as he and Pettibon were making them.

 This is the fourth zine the two artists have produced together.
 Their first, Dzama / Pettibon (2015), published by David Zwirner Books to coincide with Printed Matter's New York Art Book Fair at MoMA PS1, assembled a series of works they created using the "exquisite corpse" method in which they traded drawings and developed each other's compositions.